 Hi, I’m Colorado dog photographer Matt Lit.
 I’ve been capturing images for more than four decades!
 I began my photography journey in high school.
 By college I had earned a reputation as an on-the-scene photojournalist freelancing for the major daily newspapers in Phoenix.
 My photojournalist’s eye has always defined my vision.
 From my beginnings as an award-winning photojournalist through my career as a commercial, editorial and wedding photojournalist my images have always been tied to capturing the moment as described by iconic photographer Henri Cartier Bresson.

 My dog photography grew from my many dog-owning wedding couples and their wedding engagement photo sessions.
 My innate ability to work with dogs came through making for portraits the couples loved and more than a few queries about training their dogs!

 While I still photograph a broad range of subjects dogs are my main focus!

 I love capturing a dog’s unique personality!
-I photograph dogs for magazines, advertising and fine dog portraiture.
+I photograph dogs for magazines, advertising and fine art dog portraiture.
 My signature dog photography “look” comes from location lighting.
-I also employ qualified assistants freeing me up to concentrate on photographing your dog!
+I employ qualified assistants freeing me up to concentrate on photographing your dog!
 Add in stunning natural location backdrops and you see what makes my dog photography unique.